Vyral/nick-shivers/_posts/2020-09-22-what-impact-will-wildfires-have-on-our-market.md

 The real estate question of the month then is obviously, “How will these fires affect the market in Oregon and Southwest Washington?”&nbsp;

-**When the fires started to spread, there were moratoriums put on homeowner insurance policies.** This held up insurance claims and funding in Clackamas County and Marion County.
-It slowed down closings and created a bottleneck that will last for around another week or so.
+**When the fires started to spread, there were moratoriums put on homeowner insurance policies.** This held up insurance claims and funding in Clackamas and Marion Counties.
+It also slowed down closings and created a bottleneck that will last for around another week or so.

 {% include pullquote.html %}

-Now, I have to share some important stats from last week that everyone should hear.
+Now, I have to share some important stats that everyone should hear.
 In 2019, there were 237 active listings that went live.
 That number was 4.3% lower in 2020. **Pending sales are up 38% in Southwest Washington week over week and year over year.** We’re seeing a lot of people relocating to the Battleground/Washougal area for more space.

 In the Portland Metro area, active listings are down 21% from last year. **This is about the lowest inventory we’ve seen in history.** Pending sales are up just 10%, which I think will go up further now that the fires seem to be contained.